-We are fortunate to have three talented coaches: Tom Derderian, Dave Callum, and Rod Hemingway.
-Coaches Tom Derderian and Dave Callum are USATF Level 1 coaches, which means they have been certified by USATF as having a basic knowledge of sprints, endurance events, throws, and jumps.
-Coach Rod Hemingway is a USATF Level 2 coach, which means he has been certified by USATF as having more advanced, in-depth knowledge in endurance events, advanced sport science concepts, and training principles.
+We are fortunate to have three talented coaches: Tom Derderian, , Rod Hemingway, and Elaina Zizza.
+Our coaches are USATF Level 1 coaches, which means they have been certified by USATF as having a basic knowledge of sprints, endurance events, throws, and jumps.
+Coach Rod Hemingway is a USATF Level 2 coach.
+He has been certified by USATF as having more advanced, in-depth knowledge in endurance events, advanced sport science concepts, and training principles.

 Since 1994, Tom Derderian has coached the GBTC men to excellence in track, cross-country, and distance running.
 His men’s team won the 1995 USATF New England Cross Country Grand Prix, and the men’s and women’s teams won again in 1998.
 Team coached by Tom & Dave Callum have won countless USATF New England men’s and women’s indoor and outdoor track championships since 1998.
 He coached the GBTC women to victory in the team competition in the Boston Marathon in 2004 and the men in 2005.
 He coaches men and women from the mile to the marathon.